johnaresgado95/shopee-clone-aresgado/README.md

-# amazon_clone
+# Shopee Clone

-A new Flutter project.
+A new clone project by John Aresgado.

 ## Getting Started